Why is everyone so into bullet journalling?

 I’m excited that I get to share my low-key (or major) obsession with bullet journaling and hope this step-by-step guide to starting a bullet journal has given you a few ideas to get out there and start creating!

-One more thing – If you’re goal-orientated like I am, and want to use your bullet journal to achieve your goals, get your FREE Slay Your Goals Guide below.
+One more thing – If you’re goal-orientated like I am, and want to use your bullet journal to achieve your goals, check out the Slay Your Goals Guide.
 Go beyond simple goal setting and planning this year, with ten-steps to slaying your goals.

 What’s your favorite bullet journalling idea?